MrsQuestionMark/cookieMonster/README.md

 # cookieMonster
-Product Landing page for FCC.
+Technical Documentation page for FCC.
 Could use some edits.